MrPhenomenal3110/cartService/README.md

 ## Usage

 This project is a simple cart service that uses the [FakeStoreAPI](https://fakestoreapi.com/) to get carts, update the carts and delete the carts.
 The creation, updation and deletion of the carts does not actually take place, but we get a response from the [FakeStoreAPI](https://fakestoreapi.com/) as if it did.
-For more information on the updation and deletion of the carts, please refer to the [FakeStoreAPI documentation]("https://fakestoreapi.com/docs") section.
+For more information on the updation and deletion of the carts, please refer to the [FakeStoreAPI documentation](https://fakestoreapi.com/docs).

 ---